Ronald C. Leimgruber Farms

 Milk Cow Alfalfa Hay

 Our first two cuttings of alfalfa are the most nutritious and generally go to commerial dairies throughout California.
 Milk cow hay is available in 3-string bales and 4' x 4' big bales, depending on your feeding preference.
 While suitable for lactating mares that require particulary high-protein content alfalfa hay, I do not recommend milk cow hay to a horse customer who is not familiar with buying and feeding this type of hay.
-To see hay analyses on our 2009 milk cow hay, click here.
-We also have current production 2010 milk cow hay available without nutritional analyses.
+We do not currently have current production milk cow hay, but please call to see when we will be making more.

 Dry Cow Alfalfa Hay